Home Buying Checklist: 23 Steps to Follow

 Step 12: Pre-Screen Online

-Use virtual tours and photos to eliminate bad options.
+Use virtual tours and photos to cut bad options.
 Look for red flags.
 Review our home inspection checklist 156 items to know what to check.
-Before your first viewing, study our guide on what to look for buying house covering 47 critical inspection points from foundation to roof.
-This prevents costly oversights.
-Save time for serious candidates.
+This stops costly mistakes.
+Save time for serious options.

 Step 13: View Properties (Max 5-7)

-Use a checklist.
+Use your house hunting checklist at each viewing.
 Take photos and notes.
 Never view more than 3 in one day.
 Tiredness leads to bad decisions.
 Review apartment-specific tips if you're considering apartments.

 Step 14: Compare Properties